Added Event-Based Scheduling in Scheduling Plan, which allowed configuring an event-based scheduling plan for scheduled tasks in batches.

 You can customize scheduling calendars in Scheduling Plan.

-1. Click the icon and New, as shown in the following figure.
+1. Click the Scheduling Calendar button and New, as shown in the following figure.

-2. Set the scheduling calendar name and upload the calendar template, as shown in the following figure.
+2. Name the scheduling calendar and upload a calendar template, as shown in the following figure.

 You can download the example file: dim_dic_date_2024.zip